nstdio/notymo/README.md

 );

 /**
- * If we have multiple recipient and all of them should receive same data we can create
+ * If we have multiple recipients and all of them should receive same data we can create
  * one single instance of Message class and send messages at once.
  */
 $msg = new Message();